skyfox69/jsapi/README.md

 - api_rescue_from - Defines a rescue handler.
 - api_include - Includes API definitions from other classes.

-These methods can be integrated by inheriting from `Jsapi::Controller::Base` or including `Jsapi::DSL`.
+These methods can be integrated into a controller class by inheriting from `Jsapi::Controller::Base` or including `Jsapi::DSL`.
+The `Jsapi::DSL` module can also be included in any other class.

 API components can also be defined inside an `api_definitions` block, for example: